Interstellar-Network/Grants-Program/applications/Interstellar-Network.md

 #### Trusted Transaction Validation Protocol architecture overview

+We expect the teams to already have a solid idea about your project's expected final state.
+Therefore, we ask the teams to submit (where relevant)

 **High level componenents overview of Interstellar blockchain based on parity substrate and IntegriteeTEE workers sidechain**